GreenScheduler/cats/docs/source/contributing.rst

   python3 -m mypy cats
   python3 -m pytest

-Updated documentation is automatically generated for PRs and will be available from a link within the pull request.
+A new build incorporating any updates to the documentation is automatically generated for each PR and will become available from a link within the pull request.

 Making a new release
 ^^^^^^^^^^^^^^^^^^^^